-Applicants who identify as female
+Applicants who identify as female:

-- Pink or skin-toned convertible tights, dark colored leotard - Long hair secured in a ponytail for modern and African and in a bun for ballet; hair otherwise away from face - Ballet shoes (Ballet portion only).
-Modern and African is danced in bare feet.

-Applicants who identify as male

-- Dark convertible tights with dance belt (or appropriate supportive undergarments) - White fitted t-shirt - Ballet shoes (Ballet portion only).
-Modern and African is danced in bare feet.

-Applicants who identify as non-binary

-• A combination of the traditional male and female attire is acceptable.
+- Pink or skin-toned convertible tights, dark colored leotard - Long hair secured in a ponytail for modern and African and in a bun for ballet; hair otherwise away from face - Ballet shoes (Ballet portion only Modern, African, and improvisation are danced in bare feet.)
+Applicants who identify as male: - Dark convertible tights with dance belt (or appropriate supportive undergarments) - White fitted t-shirt - Ballet shoes (Ballet portion only Modern, African, and improvisation are danced in bare feet.)
+Applicants who identify as non-binary: - A combination of the traditional male and female attire is acceptable.

-Finalists will receive the time/date for their masterclass.
+Finalists will receive the date and time for their masterclass and interview.
 This will be sent through Acceptd's messaging system.

 c.
-Interview (on March 17th or 18th)
+Interview (on March 15th or 16th)

-Following the master class, adjudicators will lead small group interviews with applicants lasting 30-45 minutes depending on group size.
+Following the masterclass, adjudicators will lead small group interviews with applicants lasting 30-40 minutes depending on group size.